 Heisman Trophy winner Doug Flutie serves as lead analyst for NBC Sports Group’s coverage of Notre Dame Football, a role he began at the end of the 2014 season.
-Flutie works alongside veteran play-by-play announcer Dan Hicks, and sideline reporter Kathryn Tappen.
+Flutie works alongside veteran play-by-play announcer Mike Tirico, and sideline reporter Kathryn Tappen.

 During his college football career at Boston College, Flutie won the Heisman Trophy and the Davey O’Brien National Quarterback Award in 1984.
 His “Hail Mary” touchdown pass in a game against Miami on November 23, 1984, is considered among the greatest moments in college football history.